city-scape/CityScape_Raw_Data_Decoder/README.md

 -Supplied *_pb2.py files may not work correctly with some versions of Python-Protobuf library.
 You can re-build *_pb2.py files with your own Protobuf library.
 Alternatively, you can try different versions of Python-Protobuf library. *_pb2.py rebuild Guide : https://developers.google.com/protocol-buffers/docs/pythontutorial .

--Make sure you input extracted file (by decompress.exe) to the Python script, not the compressed file.
-Compressed files **will** cause an exception.

 **Decompress.exe won't run:**

 -Try installing recent version of .NET Framework (Windows) or Mono (Linux).